 It has long been known that small systems of interacting agents can produce regular behaviour.
 For example, in a population of foxes and hares, the rates of change of the number of each can be written as an interdependent system of differential equations.
 As the hare population grows, there is more food for the foxes so they enjoy a population explosion.
 But then the hares die out, the foxes starve, and the cycle repeats.
 A graph of hares versus foxes (the "phase-space" of the system) shows a smooth loop - a limit cycle.

 Figure 1: A system with 3 linked variables exhibiting chaos - the Lorenz Attractor

 However, more complex systems, with three or more differential equations coupled together, often cannot be solved analytically but must instead be modelled step by step on a computer.
-One of the first such mathematical systems was developed by Konrad Lorenz, who was attempting to model the weather with three coupled equations.
+One of the first such mathematical systems was developed by Edward Lorenz, who was attempting to model the weather with three coupled equations.
 The solution at each time-step can be plotted on a three-dimensional graph, as shown in the animation in Figure 1.